automategreen/home-controller/Readme.md

 Introduction
 ------------

-home-controller is a javascript package to control Insteon home automation devices. home-controller can be used from a server-side node app or on the client-side jQuery app.
+home-controller is a javascript package to control Insteon home automation devices. home-controller can be used from a server-side node app.
 To control the Insteon devices either an [Insteon Hub](http://www.insteon.com/2242-222-insteon-hub.html) or an [Insteon SmartLinc](http://www.insteon.com/2412n-smartlinc-central-controller.html) must be accessable from the app.

 Features
 --------